vex-tournament/vex_tournament/README.md

 7. Collect static files with `python manage.py collectstatic`.
 8. Because `python manage.py runserver` is for development servers and is insecure, you should run the server with gunicorn instead.
 Run `gunicorn vex_tournament.wsgi:application --bind 0.0.0.0:8000` to start the server.
 9. The server should now be accessible at `0.0.0.0:8000`, but will not include CSS for the admin site.
 In order to make it accessible from the internet, use a reverse proxy such as [nginx](https://nginx.org).
 10. In order to enable the CSS, set the `/static` location to your static root location.
-Here is an example nginx configuration that is used by the production server.
+Here is an example nginx configuration that is similar to the one used by the production server.
 ```nginx
 access_log                  /var/log/nginx/vex.access.log;
 error_log                   /var/log/nginx/vex.error.log;